7 Day Low-Sodium Diet Meal Plan for high Blood Pressure

 The seventh day of this low sodium diet menu continues to support your low-sodium diet goals by providing varied meals containing a total of 1025 mg of sodium.

-- Egg and Veggie Scramble: Scramble 2 eggs (140 mg sodium) with chopped bell peppers, onions, and spinach, cooked in 1 tsp of olive oil.
+- Egg and Veggie Scramble: Scramble 2 eggs with bell peppers, onions, and spinach.
+(2 eggs, 1/2 cup peppers, 1/2 cup onions, 1/2 cup spinach)

-- Rice Cakes: Have 2 plain rice cakes (0 mg sodium) topped with almond butter or hummus for added flavor.
+- Rice Cakes: Snack on 2 plain rice cakes topped with almond butter or hummus.
+(2 rice cakes, 1 tbsp almond butter or hummus)

-- Greek Yogurt: Enjoy 1/2 cup of plain Greek yogurt (50 mg sodium) with a sprinkle of cinnamon and fresh berries.
+- Greek Yogurt: Enjoy 1/2 cup plain Greek yogurt with fresh berries.
+(1/2 cup Greek yogurt, 1/4 cup berries)

 Low Sodium Foods